Home » Fundamental Analysis

 Net importers are those countries, whose exports to international customers are lower than imports from foreign producers.
 Generally, those countries generate a net trade deficit.
 Therefore, there is a higher chance for the currencies of those countries to depreciate, because they are being sold more than they are being bought.
 Import enterprises will need to sell the domestic currency first and then purchase the currency of the foreign producer.
 As a result, demand for the currency of the net-importing country will likely diminish.

 Let us consider the following example.
-Swiss economy is faring well and local stock market is in a bull trend.
-Meanwhile, US economy is not offering sufficient investment opportunities.
-In this case US residents will look to sell US Dollars and buy Swiss Francs, as they will be willing to take advantage of Swiss stock market boom.
+The Swiss economy is faring well and the local stock market is in a bull trend.
+Meanwhile, the US economy is not offering sufficient investment opportunities.
+In this case US residents will look to sell US Dollars and buy Swiss Francs, as they will be willing to take advantage of the Swiss stock market boom.
 So, we will likely observe a capital outflow from the United States and a capital inflow into Swiss assets.
 From the Forex market perspective, such a scenario will cause the US Dollar to lose value and the Swiss Franc to appreciate, as demand for dollars decreases and demand for francs increases.
 Thus, the USD/CHF currency pair will likely depreciate.

 To sum it all up, every international transaction leads to two offsetting entries: